milindrai/Hospital-Management-System/README.md

 ## Overview

-This repository contains a Hospital Management System implemented using Node.js and MySQL.
-It provides functionality to manage patients, hospital visits, and their respective details through a RESTful API.
+This Hospital Management System is a backend application built with MySQL and Express.js, providing a RESTful API for managing hospital operations such as user authentication, patient management, staff management, visit management, and appointment scheduling.

 ## Features